kartotherian/kartotherian/packages/tilerator/README.md

 ### Parsing updates file
 Specifying `filepath` parameter will load that file from the localhost and append its content to the queue.
 The file must already exist on the server.
+Alternatively, you can specify `expdirpath`,  `statefile` and `expmask` parameters, which would parse all files stored at the `expdirpath` that match regular expression `expmask`, and whose string value is greater than value stored in the file `statefile` (filename only).
+Once parsing is complete, the last filename will be stored in the statefile, overriding previous content.

-File must be in the format created by osm2pgsql, and all lines must be of the same zoom level:
+Eeach expiration file must be in the format created by osm2pgsql, and all lines must be of the same zoom level:

 ```
 zoom/x_coordinate/y_coordinate